 If you have more projects, you can introduce a company-wide release checklist to make sure your team covers all requirements.

-Having read this post, you could have a question: If I can scale within hours, why even bother the first approach with architectural improvements?
+Having read this post, you might have a question: If I can scale within hours, why even bother with the architectural improvements?
 Because quick scalability hacks are only a temporary solution, you will always hit another ceiling sooner or later.

 I've presented a few hacks that, in my opinion, will help you with overcoming the most important performance issues with your website.
 What I'll suggest next is taking some time to rethink the strategy to prevent feature problems.
 Keep in mind, that bad code can derail your project in the least expected moment.

-What improvements should be made to prepare better in the future?
+What improvements should be made to prepare for the future?
 How to prepare better for the next time?
 And a more important question: is your development team skilled enough to make the situation better?